Im-Rises/Chip8topia/README.md

 <!--
 Profiling logs:
-- [ ] Issue with imgui viewport when vsync enabled, very slow and may take twice the time it should Unset vsync and call std::this_thread::sleep_for(std::chrono::milliseconds(16)) in the main loop...
+- [x] Issue with imgui viewport when vsync enabled, very slow and may take twice the time it should Unset vsync and call std::this_thread::sleep_for(std::chrono::milliseconds(16)) in the main loop... (disabled completely vsync and use of std::this_thread::sleep_for(std::chrono::milliseconds(16)) in the main loop)
-- [x] LD_Vx_K is somehow very very slow ??? (maybe the bitset is the issue)
+- [x] LD_Vx_K is somehow very very slow ??? (corrected by not iterating over all the keys but only checking if the previous bitset of the keys is different from the current one)
-- [x] Breakpoints in Chip8Emulator is slow
+- [x] Breakpoints in Chip8Emulator is slow (stop using a std::set when checking if we should break on the current PC and use of an array)
 -->

 Major:

-- [ ] Optimize the code!!!
 - [ ] Add audio

 Minor: